-- "macrocell" means a base station that provides the largest area of signal transmission coverage and capacity within a mobile network; - "mast" means ground-based or roof-top structure that supports antennae at a height where they can satisfactorily transmit and receive radio waves; - "microcell" means base station that provides additional signal transmission coverage and capacity to macrocells; - "Minister" has the meaning assigned by section 2 of the Act; - "mobile network" has the meaning assigned to it by the Telecommunications Act; - "national monument" has the meaning assigned to it by the Jamaica National Heritage Trust Act; - "national parks" has the meaning assigned to it by the Jamaica National Heritage Trust Act; - "natural hazards" means natural processes or phenomena occuring in the biosphere that may constitute a damaging event; - "operators" mean those who own or operate a telecommunication or broadcast mast or tower, base station, macrocell, microcell and or picocell; - "outline planning permission" means planning permission for the erection of a building which is applied for by the applicant directly and is granted subject to the subsequent approval of reserved matters submitted by the applicant to the local planning authority; - "permitted development" has the meaning assigned to it by paragraph 7; - "permitted use class" has the meaning assigned to it by paragraph 5; - "picocell" means a base station, usually located within existing buildings, which provides more localized signal transmission coverage than a microcell; - "planning authority" means local planning authority as defined by section 2 of the Act, and includes the Authority in any case where an application is referred to the Authority pursuant to the provisions of section 12 of the Act; - "planning decision" means a decision made on an application for permission to develop land under Part III of the Act; - "planning permission" has the meaning assigned to it by section 2 of the - "preservation scheme" has the meaning assigned to it by the Jamaica National Heritage Trust Act; - "protected national heritage" has the meaning assigned to it by the Jamaica National Heritage Trust Act;
+ocell" means a base station that provides the largest area of signal ransmission coverage and capacity within a mobile network; r means ground-based or roof-top structure that supports anten- nae at a height where they can satisfactorily transmit and receive adio waves; cell" means base station that provides additional signal transmis- ion coverage and capacity to macrocells; "Minis ter" has the meaning assigned by section 2 of the Act; e network" has the meaning assigned to it by the Telecommunica- ions Act ; hal monument" has the meaning assigned to it by the Jamaica National Heritage Trust Act; hal parks" has the meaning assigned to it by the Jamaica Na- ional Heritage Trust Act; al hazards" means natural processes or phenomena occuring in he biosphere that may constitute a damaging event; b tors" mean those who own or operate a telecommunication or proadcast mast or tower, base station, macrocell, microcell and or picocell; t i e planning permission" means planning permission for the erec- ion of a building which is applied for by the applicant directly and s granted subject to the subsequent approval of reserved matters ubmitted by the applicant to the local planning authority; ʻpermi tted development" has the meaning assigned to it by paragraph 7; 'permi tted use class" has the meaning assigned to it by paragraph 5; i ell" means a base station, usually located within existing build- ngs, which provides more localized signal transmission coverage han a microcell; t a ing authority" means local planning authority as defined by sec- ion 2 of the Act, and includes the Authority in any case where an application is referred to the Authority pursuant to the provisions of section 12 of the Act; ing decision" means a decision made on an application for permis- ion to develop land under Part III of the Act; - ing permission" has the meaning assigned to it by section 2 of the Act; evation scheme" has the meaning assigned to it by the Jamaica National Heritage Trust Act; "prote cted national heritage" has the meaning assigned to it by the Jamaica National Heritage Trust Act ;

-Part I. First Schedule. "references" or any schedule thereto relating to plans, drawings, notices or other documents in this Order includes references to such documents or copies of them in electronic form.

-"reserved matters" means the matters in respect of which particulars have been omitted from an application for outline planning permission under this order, such as-

-- the site for the size and placing of footprints for the erection of a building on the land; - the design and external appearance of the building ie. the two dimensional arrangement of building, their three dimensional form and their internal appearance; - the means of access to and egress from the site ie. two dimensional design of vehicular and pedestrian access to the site from the surroundings; and - the landscaping of the site ie. treatment of and for the (d) purpose of amenity including screen walls and the laying out of gardens;
+- "references" or any schedule thereto relating to plans, drawings, notices or other documents in this Order includes references to such documents or copies of them in electronic form. - "reserved matters" means the matters in respect of which particulars have been omitted from an application for outline planning permission under this order, such as- - (a) the site for the size and placing of footprints for the erection of a building on the land; - (b) the design and external appearance of the building ie. the two dimensional arrangement of building, their three dimensional form and their internal appearance; - (c) the means of access to and egress from the site ie. two dimensional design of vehicular and pedestrian access to the site from the surroundings; and - (d) the landscaping of the site ie. treatment of and for the purpose of amenity including screen walls and the laying out of gardens;